idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_DirichletBC.md

 ## Background

-Isopod provides a flexible framework for solve inverse optimization problems in MOOSE.
+The MOOSE optimization module provides a flexible framework for solving inverse optimization problems in MOOSE.
 This page is part of a set of examples for different types of inverse optimization problems.

 - [Theory](getting_started/InvOptTheory.md)
 - [Examples overview](examples/index.md)